eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

     *   - :ref:`user_manual_participants_echo`
         - ``echo``
         -
-        - Print in `stdout` every data received
+        - Print in `stdout` every data received.

 ..
     This toctree is needed so participants files are linked from somewhere.
 It is hidden so it is not be visible.